Biplobi Shainik Sangstha: Foundation

 The BSS was founded on 1 January 1973 at the staff quarters of Havildar Bari, who was part of Armoured Corps.
 The members were mainly junior and non-commissioned officers, who pledged their allegiance to the BSS by touching a Quran.
 The group held secret meetings at the Ahsanullah Hall of Bangladesh University of Engineering and Technology (BUET).
-JSD founder Sirajul Alam Khan was present at these meetings.
+JaSaD founder Serajul Alam Khan was present at these meetings.
 Meetings were also held at the house of Abu Taher's brother, Flight Sergeant Abu Yusuf Khan.

-The BSS was popular among soldiers who served in Sector 11 during the Bangladesh Liberation War, as Abu Taher was one the commanders of Sector 11.
-The group was also popular among soldiers from Comilla cantonment, where Taher had once served as the commanding officer.
+The BSS was popular among soldiers who served in Sector XI during the Bangladesh Liberation War, as Abu Taher was one the commanders of that sector.
+The group was also popular among soldiers from Comilla Cantonment, where Taher had once served as the commanding officer.

-7 November Coup and twelve demands
+Sipahi–Janata Revolution

-After the assassination of Sheikh Mujibur Rahman on 15 August 1975, Khondaker Mostaq Ahmed came to power.
-Under Mostaq's new government, the young army officers involved in Sheikh Mujib's assassination started 'acting like generals', breaking the army's chain of command.
-In response to this, General Khaled Mosharraf asked General Ziaur Rahman to restore the chain of command, which Zia was either unwilling or unable to do.
+After the assassination of Sheikh Mujibur Rahman on 15 August 1975, Khondaker Mostaq Ahmad came to power.
+Under Mostaq's new government, the young army officers involved in Sheikh Mujib's assassination started "acting like generals", breaking the army's chain of command.
+In response to this, Brig.
+Khaled Mosharraf asked Lt.
+Gen. Ziaur Rahman to restore the chain of command, which Zia was either unwilling or unable to do.

-On 3 November, General Khaled Mosharraf, Colonel Nazmul Huda and Lt.
-Colonel A.T.M.
-Haider removed Mostaq from power and placed Zia under house arrest.
+On 3 November, Brig.
+Khaled Mosharraf, Col. Khondkar Nazmul Huda and Lt.
+Col. Abu Taher Mohammad Haider staged a coup removing Mostaq from power and placed Zia under house arrest.
 Before Zia was detained, he called Taher, urging him to do something.

+Twelve demands

 In response to Zia's request, the BSS held secret meetings each night between 4 and 6 November, under the leadership of Taher.
 The group had two goals, namely to free Zia from imprisonment and to implement a list of twelve demands.
-The twelve demands were of a left-wing nature, as the opening line of the declaration read:"This revolution is for one purpose - the interests of the oppressed classes.
+The twelve demands were of a left-wing nature, as the opening line of the declaration read:"This revolution is for one purpose – the interests of the oppressed classes.
 For that, the entire structure of the armed forces must be changed.
 For many days we were the army of the richer class.
 The rich have used us for their own interests.
 The events of August 15 is but one example.
 However, this time we have revolted neither for the cause of the rich nor on their behalf.
 This time we have revolted alongside the masses of the country.
-From today onwards the armed forces of the nation shall build themselves as the defender of the country's oppressed classes".By midnight on 6 November, all the preparations for the uprising were complete.
-Subedar Mehboob fired a single shot during the early hours of 7 November, which signalled the start of the uprising.
-Soldiers looted the armouries and boarded trucks and jeeps to occupy key locations in Dhaka.
-Troops from Jessore and Comilla came to Dhaka, in support of the uprising.
-During the coup, thousands of civilians poured into the streets to support the soldiers and shouted slogans such as "The people and soldiers have united".
+From today onwards the armed forces of the nation shall build themselves as the defender of the country's oppressed classes."